Healing Lyme Disease Naturally by Wolf D. Storl is a book about Lyme Disease and how to achieve a total cure naturally.

 “Don’t let it get to the point that you have accepted the diagnosis, because then your fate is sealed.”

 I feel strongly about the quote above.
 I believe it’s more important than ever that everyone be their own patient advocates because in many cases modern medicine is lacking proper treatments that truly heal the body versus just covering symptoms and ailments.
-Everyone is different and what if their is a cure for you?
+Everyone is different and what if there is a cure for you?

 I’m so glad I found this book and I recommend it to anyone dealing with Lyme Disease or for those who want to learn more.